No charges for California police who fatally shot Guatemalan

-SAN FRANCISCO — Prosecutors say two San Francisco police detectives will not face criminal charges for shooting and killing a young Guatemalan immigrant armed with a knife.
+SAN FRANCISCO (AP) — Two San Francisco police detectives will not face criminal charges for shooting and killing a young Guatemalan immigrant armed with a knife two years ago, prosecutors said Wednesday.

-The San Francisco district attorney said Wednesday that the plainclothes detectives feared that 21-year-old Amilcar Perez-Lopez was attacking one of them with a knife.
+The plainclothes detectives feared for their lives and shot in self-defense after scuffling with Amilcar Perez-Lopez, 21, who lunged at one of them with a 12-inch knife, the San Francisco district attorney said in a report .

-The two were in an unmarked car when they responded to a call the night of Feb.
-25, 2015 reporting a man chasing another man with a knife.
+Detectives Eric Reboli and Craig Tiffe were in an unmarked police car when they responded on Feb.
+26, 2015 to a report of a man chasing another man with a knife.

-The officers say one of them tried to grab Perez-Lopez who then lunged at the other detective with a 12-inch knife.
+Reboli detained the man getting chased and Tiffe grabbed Perez-Lopez, who was standing on a sidewalk, according to the report.

 Most Read Stories